-This urban redevelopment project of the Fort Point district in Boston, MA proposes a unique strategy to reduce city-wide traffic congestion, increase livability and property values and contributes significantly to the resilience of the city as a whole.
+This concept reinvigorates the urban redevelopment of Fort Point, Boston, Massachusetts.
+The project proposes a unique strategy to reduce city-wide traffic congestion, increase livability and property values, and significantly contribute to the city's overall resilience.

 This project aimed to address this problem by developing a concept and workable program for sustainable decision-making to address density, demographics, logistics, and environmental quality.